 \subsection{Traffic flow}

 Given a Poissonian city, it is natural to consider traffic flow.
-Suppose for example that the city is represented by \(\ball(\origin,n)\), a disk centred at \(\origin\) and of radius \(n\), connected by roads provided by a stationary isotropic Poisson line process \(\Pi\).
-Suppose that each pair of points \(p^-\) and \(p^+\) in the disk generates a constant infinitesimal amount of traffic \(\d p^-\d p^+\) divided equally between each of the two connecting routes generated according to the semi-perimeter algorithm described above.
-Suppose further that we condition on the event of a Poisson line passing through the centre \(\origin\) of the disk.
+Suppose, for example, that the city is represented by $\ball(\origin,n)$, a disc centered at $\origin$ and of radius $n$, connected by roads provided by a stationary isotropic Poisson line process $\Pi$.
+Suppose that each pair of points $p^-$ and $p^+$ in the disc generates a constant infinitesimal amount of traffic $\dd p^-\,\dd p^+$, divided equally between each of the two connecting routes generated according to the semiperimeter algorithm described above.
+Suppose further that we condition on the event of a Poisson line passing through the center $\origin$ of the disc.
 Let

-denote the region in \(4\)-space corresponding to \(p^-\), \(p^+\) in \(\ball(\origin,n)\) for which \(p^-\) lies to the left of \(p^+\) (imposed by the inequality \(p^-_1<p^+_1\), where \(p^-\), \(p^+\) are the \(x\)-coordinates of source and destination nodes) and one of the two possible routes passes through \(\origin\).
+denote the region in $4$-space corresponding to $p^-$, $p^+$ in $\ball (\origin,n)$ for which $p^-$ lies to the left of $p^+$ (imposed by the inequality $p^-_1<p^+_1$, where $p^-_1$, $p^+_1$ are the $x$-coordinates of source and destination nodes) and one of the two possible routes passes through $\origin$.

-Questions addressed in Section \ref{sec:flow} include: \begin{enumerate} \item What is the dependence on \(n\) of the mean \(\Expect{T_n}\) of
+Questions addressed in Section~\ref{sec:flow} include: \begin{enumerate} \item What is the dependence on $n$ of the mean $\mathbb{E}[T_n]$ of

-the total amount of traffic passing through the centre \(\origin\)?
-This quantity scales as \(n^3\), following from scaling arguments using basic stochastic geometry.
-But in fact one can compute the constant of asymptotic proportionality (Theorem \ref{thm:first-moment}). \item Indeed, does the scaled flow \(T_n/n^3\) have a non-degenerate limiting distribution?
-(The answer is yes: see Theorem \ref{thm:scaling-limit} and Corollary \ref{cor:non-degenerate}.) \item Does uniform integrability hold for the sequence of \(T_n/n^3\) as \(n\to\infty\)?
-If not then there might exist a well-behaved limiting distribution but the mean of \(T_n/n^3\) might converge to a higher value than that of the limit.
+the total amount of traffic passing through the center $\origin$?
+This quantity scales as~$n^3$, following from scaling arguments using basic stochastic geometry.
+However, one can in fact compute the constant of asymptotic proportionality (Theorem~\ref{thm:first-moment}). \item Indeed, Aldous has asked whether the scaled flows $T_n/n^3$ have a nondegenerate limiting distribution.
+(The answer is that they do: see Theorem~\ref{thm:scaling-limit} and Corollary~\ref{cor:non-degenerate}.) \item Does uniform integrability hold for the sequence of $T_n/n^3$ as $n\to\infty$?
+If not, then there might exist a well behaved limiting distribution, but the mean of $T_n/n^3$ might converge to a higher value than that of the limit.
 Were this the case, it could be viewed as a kind of stochastic congestion result.
-(The results of Theorem \ref{thm:first-moment} and Lemma \ref{thm:scaling-limit-mean} indicate why uniform integrability does hold; it is possible to push this further as indicated in subsection \ref{sec:uniform-integrability}.) \end{enumerate}
+(The results of Theorem~\ref{thm:first-moment} and Lemma \ref {thm:scaling-limit-mean} indicate why uniform integrability does hold; it is possible to push this further, as indicated in Section \ref {sec:uniform-integrability}.) \end{enumerate}